 How to Negotiate Salary for Your Next Career Move

-- Maintain a positive tone throughout the conversation and practice active listening.
+- Keep a positive attitude throughout the conversation and make sure you are listening actively.

 Do your research